esriedel/Titanic/README.md

 Variable Notes
 * pclass: A proxy for socio-economic status (SES) 1st = Upper, 2nd = Middle, 3rd = Lower
 * age: Age is fractional if less than 1.
 If the age is estimated, is it in the form of xx.5
-* sibsp: The dataset defines family relations in this way.
-Sibling = brother, sister, stepbrother, stepsister
-* Spouse = husband, wife (mistresses and fiancés were ignored)
+* sibsp: Includes brother, sister, stepbrother, stepsister, husband, wife (mistresses and fiancés were ignored)
-* parch: The dataset defines family relations in this way.
-Parent = mother, father
-* Child = daughter, son, stepdaughter, stepson.
+* parch: Includes mother, father, daughter, son, stepdaughter, stepson.
 Some children travelled only with a nanny, therefore parch=0 for them.

 ### First 10 rows of dataframe